 My friend wanted to hit it, not the Scotch Guard, Debbie.
 There was another girl in the room, but she established the idea that she was going to play the role of the morose, little pig that didn’t want to oink with anyone.
 My friend asked me to allow him to put it to Debbie.
 I said no. I told him that I thought it was weird.
 I had no allegiance to Debbie, but the idea that he would have her screaming in the other room while I sat with the sad, little piggy just wasn’t appealing to me.
 I played a blocker, I know, but I had to do it.
 Even though I had a solid excuse locked in for my meager performance, I don’t think the sounds coming from that room would’ve settled with me too well.

 About three to four years later, I stood at a Kwik Shop counter.
 I ordered cigarettes and gas.
 The woman behind the counter stared at me.
 I repeated my order.
-She continued to stare.
-Finally, she rang me up.
+She continued to stare at me.
+After she finally rang me up, I left.
 I drove halfway to work before I realized that the Kwik Shop checker looking up at me was Debbie.